 AirPods Max are the first Apple-branded over-ear headphones that Apple has designed.
 There have been similar over-ear headphones sold under the Beats brand, but the AirPods Max join the AirPods and AirPods Pro as an Apple audio accessory.

-The AirPods Max feature oval-shaped ear cups with a U-shaped inverted knit mesh headband and knit mesh ear cushions.
-The design of the headband allows it to distribute weight and reduce on-head pressure, plus it has adjustable arms to fit a range of head sizes.
+The AirPods Max feature oval-shaped ear cups with a U-shaped, inverted knit mesh headband and knit mesh ear cushions.
+The design of the headband allows it to evenly distribute weight and reduce on-head pressure, plus it has adjustable arms to fit a range of head sizes.